ergest/sql_patterns/Book/chap5.md

 I'm using the `SUBSTRING()` function again to extract parts of a string, and I used the `INSTR()` function, which searches for a string within another string and returns the first occurrence of it or 0 if not found, in order to tell the `SUBSTRING()` function how many characters to read.

-### Pattern 3: Handling NULLs Safely
-As a rule, you should always assume any column can be `NULL` at any point in time so it's a good idea to provide a default value for that column as part of your `SELECT`.
-This way you make sure that even if your data becomes `NULL` your query will not fail.
+## Dealing with NULLs
 `NULLs` in SQL represent unknown values.
 While the data may appear to be blank or empty in the results, it's not the same as an empty string or white space.
 The reason we want to handle them is because they cause issues when it comes to comparing fields or joining data.
 They might confuse users, so as a general pattern you should replace `NULLs` with predetermined default values.

+### Pattern 3: Assume NULL
+As a rule, you should always assume any column can be `NULL` at any point in time so it's a good idea to provide a default value for that column as part of your `SELECT`.
+This way you make sure that even if your data becomes `NULL` your query will not fail.

 For strings you might use default values such as `NA`, `Not Provided`, `Not Available`, etc. Dates and numbers are trickier.
 For a date field you might use a default value such as `1900-01-01` and that's a safe enough signal that the data is not available.